To Bias or Not to Bias: Detecting bias in News with bias-detector: Results

 \subsection{Interpretation}

-While DA-Roberta provides many false positives (unbiased sentence flagged as biased) and false negatives (biased sentence flagged as unbiased), our bias-detector proved to be more robust.
-Check Fig. \ref{fig:attnFN} and \ref{fig:attnFP} to see how Bias-Detector attends to the tokens compared to the DA-RoBERTa model.
+While DA-Roberta-FT provides many false positives (unbiased sentence flagged as biased) and false negatives (biased sentence flagged as unbiased), our bias-detector proved to be more robust.
+Check Fig. \ref{fig:attnFN} and \ref{fig:attnFP} to see how Bias-Detector attends to the tokens compared to the DA-Roberta-FT model.

-As you see, in Fig. \ref{fig:attnFN}, the baseline DA-RoBERTa does not attend to the tokens contributing to bias.
-It is an example of framing bias missed by DA-RoBERTa.
+As you see, in Fig. \ref{fig:attnFN}, the baseline DA-Roberta-FT does not attend to the tokens contributing to bias.
+It is an example of framing bias missed by DA-Roberta-FT.
 The sentence uses strong evaluative language (e.g., “success”, “greatest achievements”) to frame a political action positively.
-DA-RoBERTa fails to detect this bias possibly because this domain-adapted model may be biased toward formal neutrality, especially if WNC was too Wikipedia-like and underexposed to superlative media framing; while our model correctly predicts "biased" and focuses attention on key framing tokens because of better linguistic generalization.
+DA-Roberta-FT fails to detect this bias possibly because this domain-adapted model may be biased toward formal neutrality, especially if WNC was too Wikipedia-like and underexposed to superlative media framing; while our model correctly predicts "biased" and focuses attention on key framing tokens because of better linguistic generalization.

-In other cases, like Fig. \ref{fig:attnFP}, illustrates DA-RoBERTa incorrectly classifies a neutral sentence as biased due to over-attention to politically charged tokens like “Democratic socialism.”
+In other cases, like Fig. \ref{fig:attnFP}, illustrates DA-Roberta-FT incorrectly classifies a neutral sentence as biased due to over-attention to politically charged tokens like “Democratic socialism.”
 This reflects domain-adaptive overfitting — the model may have learned to associate certain political keywords with bias regardless of context.
 In contrast, our model correctly classifies the sentence as unbiased and attends more meaningfully to contextual phrases like “has embraced.”
 This suggests that our bias-detector generalizes better by avoiding lexical bias triggers and relying on contextual framing.